 - Patterns and practices you can engage in daily that match how your body is designed to live

 - Why imperfection makes you a better parent

 About Kelly G. Wilson

 Kelly G. Wilson, Ph.D., is a professor of psychology at the University at Mississippi.
 He is past and founding President of the Association for Contextual Behavioral Science (ACBS).
 Dr. Wilson is one of the founders of Acceptance and Commitment Therapy (ACT) and has devoted himself to the development and dissemination of ACT and its underlying theory and philosophy for nearly 30 years.
 Dr. Wilson has published more than 90 articles and chapters, as well as 11 books including Acceptance and Commitment Therapy: The Process and Practice of Mindful Change, Mindfulness for Two, and Things Might Go Terribly, Horribly Wrong.
 He has central interests in the application of behavioral principles to understanding topics such as health and well-being, purpose, meaning and values, therapeutic relationship, and mindfulness.
 Dr. Wilson is the founder of Onelife Education and Training, LLC and has presented workshops and provided consultancy in 32 countries.

-Thank you for joining us on this episode of Psychologists Off The Clock.
 We appreciate your feedback.
 Please take a moment to leave a quick rating and review of the show on Apple Podcasts.
 It helps us spread the word to more folks like you!

-Please note that the information in the podcast and on this site is intended for informational purposes only.
+Please note the information on Psychologists Off The Clock is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
-If you are looking professional help, visit our resources page for guidance on how to find a therapist.
+If you are looking for professional help, visit our resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 9-1-1.